 Browsers / Operating System

 Always try and keep your operating system (e.g. Windows XP) and web browser (e.g. Internet Explorer) up-to-date.
 They are not infallible products, which is why the makers often provide patches to correct problems.
-To stay informed, have a look at the following websites: www.microsoft.com and www.netscape.com (or visit the website of the relevant operating system or browser that you are using).
+To stay informed, have a look at the following website: www.microsoft.com

 Firewall / Anti-virus Software